agrc/api.mapserv.utah.gov/README.md

 _If you modified the database `WEBAPI__DATABASE__PEPPER` to something other than the default the credentials will not authorize access and will need to be recreated._

 ## Configuration
 Environmental variables are the sole mechanism for storing application secrets in this project.
-They work well in docker, k8s, and local development.
+They work well with [docker](docker-compose.override.yml), [k8s](kube-deployment.yml), and local development.
 The following are the env variables you will need to set to run this project.

 #### Postgres Information
 1. `WEBAPI__DATABASE__HOST` _default: localhost_ **Required for webapi/api, webapi/developer**